Fort Lewis (Washington): Gray Army Airfield

 Helicopters based at the airfield assisted with medical evacuations at Mount Rainier National Park on numerous occasions in the 1970s.
 Army helicopters were also used to insert search-and-rescue [SAR] teams into inaccessible areas on the east, north, and west sides of the mountain, lowering rangers to the ground by a cable device known as a "jungle penetrator".
-Helicopters began assisting with high altitude (above 10,000 feet) SAR operations in the 1980s.
+Helicopters began assisting with high-altitude (above 10,000 feet) SAR operations in the 1980s.
 Helicopters were also used for "short haul" rescue operations, in which a ranger and litter were carried in a sling below the helicopter to the scene of the accident.

-During World War II the Air Transport Command 4131st Army Air Force Base Unit used GAAF as the CONUS hub for the Alaskan West Coast Wing, ferrying supplies, equipment and aircraft to Eleventh Air Force at Elmendorf Field, near Anchorage.
-Also used by Air Technical Service Command as an aircraft maintenance and supply depot; primarily to service aircraft being sent to Alaska.
+During World War II, the Air Transport Command's 4131st Army Air Force Base Unit used GAAF as the CONUS hub for the Alaskan West Coast Wing, ferrying supplies, equipment, and aircraft to the Eleventh Air Force at Elmendorf Field, near Anchorage.
+Also used by Air Technical Service Command as an aircraft maintenance and supply depot, primarily to service aircraft being sent to Alaska.
 The Army Air Force closed its facilities in 1947.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 15.9 square miles (41.2 km2), of which, 15.3 square miles (39.6 km2) of it is land and 0.6 square miles (1.6 km2) of it is water.
+According to the United States Census Bureau, the CDP has a total area of 15.9 square miles (41.2 km2), of which 15.3 square miles (39.6 km2) are land and 0.6 square miles (1.6 km2) are water.
 The total area is 3.78% water.
 The military base is, as previously stated, much larger than the CDP defined by the Census Bureau.

 Fort Lewis' terrain is primarily a mixture of dense conifer woods and open Puget prairie-garry oak woodlands.
 Invasive Scotch Broom has taken over many areas.
 The landscape is very rocky from glacial meltwater deposits.
 Poison oak is found in the training areas.
 Canada Thistle grows thickly in some areas.
 All trees are to be left standing; post policy prohibits cutting or trimming them.

-The temperatures during summer vary from the mid 40s at night to the mid 70s during the day, occasionally peaking over 90 °F. Although July and August are the driest months.
+The temperatures during summer vary from the mid-40s at night to the mid-70s during the day, occasionally peaking over 90 °F. Although July and August are the driest months.

 Fort Lewis, due to its size and reserved land, serves as an important habitat for amphibian development and study.